TheBigBrainsCompany/TbbcMoneyBundle/README.md

     }
 ```

-in your config.yml, add the currencies you want to use and the reference currency.
+In your config.yml, add the currencies you want to use and the reference currency.

 ```yaml
 tbbc_money: